 It’s hard to define perfect header height since it’s impossible to guarantee the same size on all devices, not to mention the different screen resolutions.
 The trick is to control the header’s height relative to the page size — the header should look proportionate without blocking essential content areas.

-As for headers with large hero images, it's better to leave some space under the fold to intrigue users with a glimpse of what's next on the page and engage them to scroll.
+As for headers with large hero images, it’s better to leave some space under the fold to intrigue users with a glimpse of what’s next on the page and engage them to scroll.
+This approach encourages visitors to dive into the content below the header for a more immersive experience.

 On touchscreen devices, ensure that the touch target is at least 8-10mm (30-38px) and that the text is readable.